steverafferty/leadconduit-integrations/guide.md

 ## Development Cycle

-When working on a brand new module, first create a new, empty repo with a single empty file on the `master` branch: `Readme.md` (it can have a single empty line).
-Then add your new code in another branch, so that the merge PR will show it all as "new".
+When working on a brand new module, internal ActiveProspect developers will create a repo in the ActiveProspect Github organization.
+If you're an external developer, you can use whatever git-based source control you like.
+In either case, start by creating a new repo with just one file on the `master` branch: a `Readme.md` with a single empty line.
+Then add your new code in another branch, so that the merge PR will show it all as new code.
 That way, it's easy to comment on and discuss during the PR review process.

 0. Create a feature (non-`master`) branch for your changes.
-If you're not in the ActiveProspect Github organization, create or fork the repo you're going to work on
+If you're not in the ActiveProspect Github organization, fork the repo first as necessary.
 1. Make as many commits as you want while you do your work
 2. Don't increment the module's version number; that will be done later (new integrations start at "0.0.0")
-2. Push your branch to github when you're ready to have it reviewed
+2. Push your branch to Github when you're ready to have it reviewed
 3. Travis should be set up to run this module's tests (see "Test Coverage" above), and all tests should pass before you create a PR
 4. Create the PR
     1. use a short but meaningful name
     2. add any further explanation needed (for bug-fixes, reference the issue number)
     3. assign the PR to a single more-senior developer for review.
 If you're not sure who is able to or has time to review it, ask.
 5. Make changes as needed per PR feedback, iterating until the PR is approved
 6. Squash your commits as needed, down to semantically useful chunks of work.
 That may be a single commit, or it may be multiple, per your judgment (see [this blog post](http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit) for more information)
 7. Merge your PR
-8. The next step is to cut a new release of the module; see "Cutting a Release" in the Administration Guide chapter
+8. The next step is to cut a new release of the module, as covered in "Cutting a Release" in the Administration Guide chapter

-## Running LeadConduit Locally

-_todo: add full details, incl. `leadconduit-deploy`_

-* before npm-publishing, you can hack it locally using `npm link`
-* in the new integration directory (make sure `package.json` has the right name info), run `npm link`
-* in `leadconduit-integrations`, run `npm link @activeprospect/leadconduit-whatever`
-* in the local handler & API , npm link in `leadconduit-integrations`

 ## Tips, Idioms, & Links